-The computation time of the RGT process as the number of devices is increased is measured as the corresponding computation time using MATLAB on a Laptop with Intel Core i7-10750H cpu and 16 GB ram.
+We present the computation time of the RGT process for increasing number of devices.
+To this end, we measure the computation time of RGT on MATLAB on a Laptop with Intel Core i7-10750H cpu and 16 GB ram.

 Fig. 5.
 The mean and the standard deviation of the computation time of the RGT process over 100 runs for 12 to 6400 devices